olrea/openai-cpp/README.md

 #### Note for Windows users

-If you are using WSL then you are not concerned by the following.

 You might have difficulties handling libcurl where CMake throws `Could NOT find CURL (missing: CURL_LIBRARY CURL_INCLUDE_DIR)`.

+> Note: If you are using [WSL](https://learn.microsoft.com/windows/wsl/) then you are not concerned by the following.

 One way to solve this is to grab the curl version for Windows [here](https://curl.se/windows/), copy the content of `include` in appropriate folders available visible in your PATH (e.g. if in your Git installation `[...]/Git/mingw64/include/`).